 "Yeah sure," Vicky scoffed in disagreement.
 "Makeup clapped to the nine's, fashion nut and not wearing a uniform, perfect hair, had a near fit at being called ugly.
 Who's she trying to fool?"

 "Ok enough!"
 James snapped at her.
 Vicky flinched, her shoulders fell.
 "You really think I'd sit here and listen to you slag her off, when she's not even here to defend herself?"

 "Ooops yeah.
 Sorry.
 She's not competition, you already told me that," Vicky said meekly.
 James groaned and tried to get back to his work.
 "So you are definitely single, right?
 I'm free later."

 "Please stop, I've already said no multiple times," James complained.
-Everything he threw at her was bounced right back in his face.
+Everything he threw at her was bounced right back in his face, it was beginning to tire him out.
 "Never mind, forget it.
 I need to take a break."